maiahalle/DS105_Group_Final_Project/README.md

 ## Contributions

 **Maia:**
-Maia created the code to collect the Twitter dataset showing the 50 most common used words per twitter handles.
+Maia created the code to collect the Twitter dataset showing the 50 most common used words per twitter handles and the code to create the dataframes for the Republican and Democratic Party.
 She also wrote the Index, Motivation, Data Collection, and Bibliography sections of the README.md.
-Lastly, she created the webpage and added a theme.
+Lastly, she created the repository, webpage and added a theme.

 **Amara:**
 Amara analysed the data, transforming it into multiple more easily useable dataframes.
 She then created some more easily interpretable bar graphs and wordclouds.
 She interpreted the data and drew conclusions based on our observations.